ngrok/ngrok-docs/docs/integrations/trustelem/sso-oidc.md

 This article details how to configure Wallix Trustelem as the primary Identity Provider for ngrok tunnels.
 By integrating Wallix Trustelem SSO with ngrok, you can:

-- **Restrict access to ngrok tunnels** only to users authenticated via Wallix Trustelem
+- **Restrict access to ngrok tunnels** only to users authenticated via Wallix Trustelem.
 - **Use Wallix Trustelem security policies and MFA authenticators**.
 - **Use Wallix Trustelem's Dashboard to facilitate access to ngrok apps**.